 When I read the article, “The Wounds Time Won’t Heal” by Martin H. Teicher, it answered many of the concerns I have about my own two children, who are victims of child abuse, and who have experienced significant trauma in their lives.
 The Wounds That Time Won’t Heal

-My daughter is diagnosed with “anxiety” and she is growing worse, not improving in her father’s care.
+My daughter is diagnosed with “anxiety” and “adjustment disorder”.
+She is growing worse, not improving in her father’s care.
 In my care, my daughter normalizes.
-Recently, my daughter has had violent outbursts in school – which has never happened before this year.
+Recently, my daughter had violent outbursts in school – which has never happened before this year.
 The abusive ex Martin Hegland is refusing a recommended assessment for my son, I believe because he wants to cover up the abuse.
 My son has spoken out about the abuse in the past, and has been diagnosed with PTSD.
 My son, also, is growing worse in his father’s care.
 The school has reported that if my son does not get help, they fear for his future.
 This is the most heartbreaking, painful experience any parent could endure.
 My children are suffering, and I am being prevented from supporting them and prevented from being able to participate in their care and treatment.

 If this court order is in the “best interest” of my children, why aren’t they improving?